dt2014/COMP90024_Team10/NYHarvester/README.md

 - **"urlType"**: Either "refresh_url" for harvesting newer tweets or "next_results" for harvesting older tweets in the next round of search,here 'new' and 'old' are in terms of time line when tweets are created in twitter
 - **"timeout"**: The timeout in milliseconds for replies from query verticle
 - **"interval"**: The maximum interval in milliseconds to query twitter without exceeding the rate limit (450 Requests / 15-min window for Application-only authentication)
 - **"tag"**: The tag is used to label search region, instance identifier etc

+## The executable files ##
+There are two pre-built executable files in this folder.
+There are basically for those who want to run directly the harvester program but not having maven or vertx installed.

+- NYHarvester-0.2-mod.zip
+- NYHarvester-0.2-fat.jar